When ‘Baby Cakes’ just won’t do. How to submit a name for Wichita’s new baseball team

 Name submissions will be accepted through Jan.
 21.

-The new team, currently flying with a generic logo under the banner of Baseball Wichita 2020, will be the primary tenant of a new $75 million stadium under construction at the former site of Lawrence-Dumont Stadium, at the northwest corner of Maple and McLean.
+The new team, currently flying with a generic logo under the banner of Baseball Wichita 2020, will be the primary tenant of a new $75 million stadium under construction at the former site of Lawrence-Dumont Stadium, at the northwest corner of Maple and McLean Blvd.

 The team is a farm club for the Miami Marlins and will be the first team here affiliated with Major League Baseball since the Kansas City Royals-affiliated Wichita Wranglers decamped the city for Arkansas 11 years ago.